-Each of the strikes hits something, whether it’s ending in a grassy field or striking a lightning rod.
+Each of the strikes hits something, whether it ends in a grassy field or striking a lightning rod.
 Unfortunately, driving in a storm can result in your being struck.
 Of course, lightning isn’t the only danger.
-Conditions including high winds or hail can also result in a serious collision and terrible injuries.
+Conditions including high winds or hail can also result in a serious motor vehicle accident and terrible injuries.

 Be safe about lightning

 Lightning Safety Week is between June 18 and June 24, 2017.
 Now is a good time to talk about the hazards lightning poses to your ride.
 In 2016, there were a total of 38 lightning fatalities across 17 states.

 Remember: If you hear thunder, you’re likely within lightning’s range.
 It’s not safe to be on the roads and exposed to the elements in a lightning storm or thunderstorm.
 Avoid coming into contact with anything metal.
 That includes your vehicle.